kevinboone/androidmusicserver/README.md

 Android Music Server is open-source, and released under the terms of the GNU Public Licence, version 3.0.
 It contains components from a number of different authors.
 Please see the individual source files for detailed licencing and redistribution rights.
+The button icons are from the Tango icon set, released under the germs of the GNU Public Licence, version 2.0.

+Broadly,
-Broadly, however, Android Music Server is free of charge and may be freely copied and distributed, so long as the original authors continue to be acknowledged.
+however, Android Music Server is free of charge and may be freely copied and distributed, so long as the original authors continue to be acknowledged.